clpbc/BR-Gen/README.md

 Considering copyright issues, the BR-Gen dataset only provides Region Masks and Forged Images.
 The original images were collected from datasets such as COCO, ImageNet, and Places. as detailed in **Section 3.1 Real Image Collection** of the paper.
+(The full corresponding original data is available via community contributions.
+Please refer to Issue **[#10](https://github.com/clpbc/BR-Gen/issues/10)** for details.)

 | Dataset        | Download URL                                                 |
 | -------------- | ------------------------------------------------------------ |